robin-raymond/zax.io/flow-control.md

 // the iterated type is treated as a range type and the values are iterated
-// based on the range's evaluation for value : in reverseView(values)
+// based on the range's evaluation for value : in values)
+    print(value)    // will print values in reversed order

+// a range type is returned and the values are iterated based on the range's
+// evaluation
+for value : in reverseView(values)
     print(value)    // will print values in reversed order
 ````